 Depending on the type of cafe or restaurant you plan to run and your location you may also need the following:

-• in England and Wales - a premises licence from your local licensing authority covering the sale of alcohol and, if applicable, the supply of hot food between the hours of 11.00pm and 5.00am ('late night refreshment').
-You can read more about alcohol licensing in England and Wales on the Gov.uk website
+- in England and Wales - a premises licence from your local licensing authority covering the sale of alcohol and, if applicable, the supply of hot food between the hours of 11.00pm and 5.00am ('late night refreshment').
+You can read more about alcohol licensing in England and Wales on the GOV.UK website

-• in England and Wales - a personal licence from your local licensing authority authorising a designated responsible person (for example yourself, or a manager) to oversee the above activities if applicable
+- in England and Wales - a personal licence from your local licensing authority authorising a designated responsible person (for example yourself, or a manager) to oversee the above activities if applicable

-• in Northern Ireland - an alcohol licence from the county court.
+- in Northern Ireland - an alcohol licence from the county court.
 You can read more about alcohol licensing in Northern Ireland on the NI Direct website

-• in Scotland - a premises alcohol licence from the local Licensing Board.
+- in Scotland - a premises alcohol licence from the local Licensing Board.
 You can read more about alcohol licensing in Scotland on the Scottish Government website

-• in Scotland - a personal licence from the local Licensing Board.
+- in Scotland - a personal licence from the local Licensing Board.
 All licensed premises in Scotland require alcohol sales to be made by - or under the authorisation of - a personal licence holder

-• a 'first sale' fish buyer's registration covering the purchase of fresh fish direct from fishermen.
+- a 'first sale' fish buyer's registration covering the purchase of fresh fish direct from fishermen.
 Registration is available from the Marine Management Organisation (MMO) or the equivalent devolved regional organisation.
-You can get more information on the Gov.uk website
+You can get more information on the GOV.UK website

 If you plan to have tables outside on the pavement you should get permission from your local authority.
 You'll probably need a pavement cafe licence or similar permit.

-Premises - planning usage classes
+Choosing premises for your cafe - planning usage classes

 Planning usage classes covering cafe and restaurant activities are as follows:

-• A3 - restaurants and cafes (food and drink for consumption on the premises)
+- A3 - restaurants and cafes (food and drink for consumption on the premises)

-• A4 - drinking establishments (pubs and wine bars, but not night clubs)
+- A4 - drinking establishments (pubs and wine bars, but not night clubs)

-• A5 - hot food takeaways (hot food for consumption off the premises)
+- A5 - hot food takeaways (hot food for consumption off the premises)

 All businesses in the food sector must comply with strict food safety legislation.
-Before you open, you must register your business with the local authority environmental health department.
+Before you open your cafe, you must register your business with the local authority environmental health department.
 Your local environmental health officer will be able to give you advice and guidance as to what you should install in your premises to make sure your operating areas are hygienic and how to comply with the requirements of food hygiene and safety regulations.
 You can find out more about all aspects of food safety legislation on the Food Standards Agency and Food Standards Scotland websites.

 Alcohol licensing legislation